 Because of course it is…

 I was talking to my Dad a few months ago and he said stop using the word “change,” as in “there’s lots of change coming up” and “our lives are going to change.”

 Change can be a positive word – just ask Obama’s 2008 election team.
 But change can also add a shade of negativity, especially when you’re faced with a drastic difference, a fork in the road, a path less travelled.

-I’m really looking forward to becoming a father, and the way Carmen smiles when the little baby on board kicks in her tummy, I know she’s going to be a wonderful mother.
+I’m looking forward to becoming a father, and the way Carmen smiles when the baby kicks in her tummy, I know she’s going to be a wonderful mother.

 I’m looking forward to my new job, getting back in the saddle as a news reporter and producer with lots of stories to tell.
-Plus I’m looking forward to honing my writing with my local writers’ centre, launching a new writing website (coming soon!) and setting up a home and study in the bosom of our families and friends.
+I’m looking forward to honing my writing with my local writers centre, launching a new writing website (coming soon!) and setting up a home in the bosom of our families and friends.

 Carmen’s going full steam ahead on launching a new business idea, taking on all our Red Platypus client and copywriting work and growing a bub at the same time – who run the world?

 Our life isn’t about to change.
 It’s about to evolve – and get better.
 And you never know where the path ahead leads…